puppetlabs/puppetlabs-apache/README.md

 Sets the configuration file's priority by prefixing its filename with this parameter's numeric value, as Apache processes configuration files in alphanumeric order.
 Default: '25'.

-To omit the priority prefix in the configuration file's name, set this parameter to false.
+To omit the priority prefix in the configuration file's name, set this parameter to `false`.

 ##### `source`